Residency Interview Tips & Tricks: The Ultimate Guide

 1. They help just to dispel your nerves.

-Applying to residency is a stressful process and it is hard to know how nervous you will be before your first interview.
+Applying for residency is a stressful process and it is hard to know how nervous you will be before your first interview.
 (It does get easier the more interviews you do!)
 But before the first one, it helps to dress the part and pretend you are at an interview.
 Hearing yourself answer questions out loud also helps you think about what you would like to say (and what you would like to avoid saying) when you are at the real thing.

 2. You can practice multiple ways to answer common questions.